burrsutter/javadockerfail/readme.txt

 java -XX:+UnlockDiagnosticVMOptions -XX:+PrintActiveCpus -version
 cd test
 java Test

-java -XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap Test
+now try with the experimental settings java -XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap Test

 --------------------------------

-docker run -it -m 500MB --cpu-quota=50000 --cpu-period=100000 openjdk:8u131
+Kubernetes is using the --cpu-quota and --cpu-period settings you can try docker run -it -m 500MB --cpu-quota=50000 --cpu-period=100000 openjdk:8u131

+Otherwise just follow steps 1 through 9 and if you wish to kill the JVM running Spring Boot curl 192.168.99.101:31915/api/memory as that will overallocate heap and depending on the VM RAM size and the bootboom-deployment.yaml, it dies